VAS/groupBy.js/README.md

 ##About
-Groups objects in an array according to a specific key, merging identical fields, or creating an array.
+Groups objects in an array according to a specific key, merging identical fields, or creating an array of differing fields.
-It ignores non-object elements.
+It ignores non-object elements and concatenates arrays on merge.

 ##Example
 Let's say you have an array of objects: